 - Dimitroulis G; The role of surgery in the management of disorders of the temporomandibular joint: a critical review of the literature.
 Part 2.
 Int J Oral Maxillofac Surg.
 2005 May;34(3):231-7.

-- Total prosthetic replacement of the temporomandibular joint, NICE Interventional Procedure Guideline (December 2009)
+- Total prosthetic replacement of the temporomandibular joint; NICE Interventional Procedure Guidance (August 2014)

 - Scrivani SJ, Keith DA, Kaban LB; Temporomandibular disorders.
 N Engl J Med.
 2008 Dec 18;359(25):2693-705.